sonalsannigrahi/Archers-Final/LogBook.md

 Hoang Anh Ngo - This week, I began to research on how to create splash screen/main menu screen and Game over screen.
 Start implementing the first lines of code for the Splash screen state.
 Next week, creating functions/buttons for the screens and start to think of the graphics.

 Tarcisio Teixeira - This week, after setting everything up, I began planning the encryption of data and the structures to save them.
 Next week I plan to create an encryption class.

+Sonal Sannigrahi- I have implemented a version of controlling the angle of the bow movement using the cursor.
+Still under testing and debugging.
+Next week, I will look into more functionalities of the characters involved.